 Mainstream medicine often takes a cookie-cutter approach to most diagnoses, including level 2 autism.
 Typically, the conventional approach involves:

-- Prescribing psychiatric medications intended to “manage” symptoms
+- Prescribing psychiatric medications intended to “manage” the signs

 - Recommending standard therapies like speech, occupational, and ABA therapy to work around vs. resolve issues